-Electronic charts are very useful.
+Electronic charts in leisure sailing are very useful.
 There are many software providers, some using only one sort of chart and others able to use several.
 The ability to use multiple types of charts, including those used by dedicated chartplotters, is probably the ideal.